-We have audited the accompanying standalone Financial Statements of SEYA INDUSTRIES LTD ('The Company'), which comprise the Balance Sheet as at March 31, 2021, the Statement of Profit and Loss (including other Comprehensive income), the statement of Changes in Equity and the Cash Flow Statement for the year then ended, and a summary of the significant accounting policies and other explanatory information (hereinafter referred to as "Standalone Financial Statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in

-India, of the state of affairs of the Company as at March 31, 2021, and profit and other comprehensive income, changes in equity and its cash flows for the year ended on that date.
+We have audited the accompanying financial statements of Seya Industries Ltd ('the Company'), which comprise the Balance Sheet as at 31st March 2022, the Statement of Profit and Loss, including the Statement of Other Comprehensive Income and the Cash Flow Statement for the year then ended, Statement of changes in Equity and a summary of significant accounting policies and other explanatory information (hereinafter referred to as 'financial statements').
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013, as amended ("the Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at 31st March, 2022 and its loss including other comprehensive income, its cash flows and the changes in equity for the year ended on that date.